Confronting the Turkish state: Women's agency, identity, and the prospects for democracy

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Ozkaleli, Umut, "Confronting the Turkish state: Women's agency, identity, and the prospects for democracy" (2009).
 Social Science - Dissertations.
-Paper 10.
+10.